Why does that person across the room keep glancing your way? Is there something on your face? Or is there more to this perplexing behavior?

 Staring is a universal experience — everyone’s been on both ends of that mysterious gaze at some point.
 It has puzzled many, sparking curiosity and even discomfort.

-Let’s dive into an intriguing exploration of why people stare in public.
+Let’s examine the intriguing reasons why people stare in public.
 It’s more fascinating than you might think!

 Table of Contents